badconduct/win98botter/README.md

 ## Quick Start (Current Dev Flow)

 1. Start the relay stack from `relay-server`.
-2. Configure the model endpoint and base URL in setup and settings.
+2. Configure the model endpoint, relay settings, and optional PostgreSQL cache in the Setup or Settings screens.
 3. Build `win98-mcp-agent` version **0.9** using **Visual Studio 6 on Windows 98 SE**, then start the agent in the desired mode.
 4. If you want visual capture, enable `screenshot=1` in the agent permissions file and restart the agent.
+5. If you enable the PostgreSQL Phase 1 cache, confirm the DB connection values in Settings and restart the relay if needed.
-5. Connect through the web dashboard or the VB6 client.
+6. Connect through the web dashboard or the VB6 client.

 **Agent startup flags:**